How a Will Becomes Self-Proved

 A signature affixed to a self-proving affidavit attached to a will is considered a signature affixed to the will, if necessary to prove the will's due execution.

 A.R.S. § 14-2504(C)This provision also serves as a safety net.
-If there is any question about whether a signature on the will itself is valid, a signature on the attached self-proving affidavit counts as a signature on the will.
+If there is any question about whether a signature on the will itself is valid, a signature on the attached affidavit counts as a signature on the will.
 It is a small detail that can prevent significant headaches during estate settlement.